muhammadsahil5030/four-top-with-w-boson-production/README.md

    decay w+ > all all
    decay w- > all all
    decay z > all all
-   #select your final state instead of all.
+   select your final state instead of all.
+   '''
 **Detector Simulation**
 # Detector simulation is performed using the Delphes Modular framework.
 # Go to the Delphes directory